Our collection of resources is designed to help Social Workers in their effort to provide the best possible care to their clients.

 Think Outside the Box

-Because losing someone is hard.
-Canadian Virtual Hospice hosts MyGrief.ca which is confidential and free and helps you to understand and move through your grief.
+Confidential and free, MyGrief.ca helps you to understand and move through your grief.

 WalkAlong